EE2dev/item-explorer/README.md

 function | explanation
 ------------ | -------------
 `myData` | contains the data to be visualized `barWidth` | sets the width of one bar in pixels.
-Default is 38.
+The default is 38px.